activisthandbook/activisthandbook/articles/organising.md

 > **Chapter quality**: ⭐️⭐️⭐️⭐️ (4/5)

-## Start organising
+## Start organizing

 To build an impactful grassroots movement, start small.
-Organise a protest action that helps you to grow your group.
-Next, plan a campaign: a series of actions to pressure decision makers.
-Then scale up by building a decentralised movement.
+Organize a protest action that helps you to grow your group.
+Next, plan a campaign: a series of actions to pressure decision-makers.
+Then scale up by building a decentralized movement.
 Finally, improve your teamwork by learning from other movements.

 1.  ✊ [**Organise a protest**](/organising/protest) — Take action today